ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/partnership/ppp.md

 - https://ppp.worldbank.org/public-private-partnership/sites/ppp.worldbank.org/files/documents/Tanzania_PPP%20Policy.pdf
 - https://pppnode.go.tz/

-> TODO: is there newer one? (sacha) where zanizbar?
+> TODO: is there newer one? (vic) where zanizbar?
+Can we do some research.

 ### The suggested PPP is a ```Build-Own-Operate-Transfer```